 We’ve received numerous requests over the years for a Self Storage Development Model in Excel.
 With strong investment and development activity in this niche property type, I recognize a self storage model on A.CRE is long overdue.
 But with so many other projects on our plates and limited experience with self storage, we just hadn’t found the time.
-That changed this month.
+That changed late last year.

 The Catalyst for the Self Storage Development Model in Excel